blockbridge/blockbridge-kb/guide/vmware/index.md

        No of outstanding IOs with competing worlds: 32

-If only one guest is sending I/O to a storage device, it's permitted to use the full queue depth (128, or 192 if increased as recommended.)
+If only one guest is sending I/O to a storage device, it's permitted to use the full queue depth.
 As soon as a second guest begins accessing the device, by default, the queue depth of each guest drops to 32.

 Generally, we recommend increasing this setting to 64 if you've increased the iSCSI LUN queue depth to 192.
 In situations where multiple guests are accessing